-Ellis Garvey writes about the socialist history of Afghanistan and its eventual attack from both Afghan counter-revolutionaries and the West
+Ellis Garvey writes about the socialist history of Afghanistan and its eventual attack from both Afghan counter-revolutionaries and western imperialism.

 A land torn apart by war and devastation imposed by the United States and NATO for decades may seem as if it was always this way.
 However, in this article I wish to dispel that notion and tell the tale of the heroic Afghan people and their struggle for progress and independence.
 Afghanistan is a land rich in history and culture, as well as resources, which has seen a long-drawn-out class struggle by its people.
 This is its story both before and after the collapse of socialism by the hands of US, NATO and the nations of what would become the EU.

 Afghanistan is a landlocked country sandwiched between the former Central Asian states of the USSR, Pakistan, Iran and China.
 Its strategic location made it a target for imperialism, Afghanistan would be relegated to being a ‘buffer’ state between the Russian Empire and the British Empire – in what was termed as “The Great Game.”
 By the 1960s, it would remain mostly undeveloped, still ravaged by old feudal relations, at the behests of the US imperialism who had invested in the country for cheap resources rather than developing industry.
 The Royal Family of Zahir Shah lived in luxury whilst the peasant dominated nation would own near to nothing.
 The peasantry was frozen in old land relations which had proved to be neither helping develop the agricultural growth nor provide sustainability in Afghanistan.
 Despite being a ‘constitutional’ monarchy, the Parliament provided little to no representation and was subject to incredibly low levels of trust.
 Republican and secularist parties were outlawed but the new People’s Democratic Tendency would grow in support.